rieset/waves-deployer/README.md

   "deposit": "seed phrase",
   "contracts": [
     {
+      // Required. path to local file
-      // Required.
-The text of the contract in base64 encoding "script": "path to contract file",
+      "script": "path to contract file",

       // Optional.
 Use in other contracts like ENV vaariable ${MAIN_CONTRACT_ADDRESS}